 In determining fair value, the Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible and considers counterparty credit risk in its assessment of fair value.

 The following is an analysis of the financial instruments measured at fair value, according to valuation methods.
 Inputs for the assets and liabilities that are not based on observable market data (unobservable inputs) (Level 3).

-The Company’s financial liability at fair value through profit or loss is the obligation for warrants and anti-dilution derivatives.
+The Company’s financial liability at fair value through profit or loss is the obligation for debentures and anti-dilution derivatives.

 The following table presents the group’s financial liabilities measured at fair value, net of unrecognized Day 1 Loss: